 The Board concludes that directors have sufficient time to engage with the company and to discharge their responsibilities effectively.
-The Board concludes that there is an appropriate mix of skills and experience on the Board and the individual Committees, including sufficient independent membership on Committees for the individual directors to constructively challenge and appropriate division of responsibilities, see the skills matrix in the Corporate Governance Statement on page 138 of our Annual Report and Financial Statements for the year ended 31 March 2023.
-The Board concludes that there are appropriate steps in place to ensure good succession planning that allows for orderly succession to both the Board and senior management positions, ensuring there is a diverse pipeline for succession that reflects the communities that we serve.
+The Board concludes that there is an appropriate mix of skills and experience on the Board and the individual Committees, including sufficient independent membership on Committees for the individual directors to constructively challenge and appropriate division of responsibilities, see the skills matrix in the Corporate Governance Statement on page 110 of our Annual Report and Financial Statements 2023/24.
+The Board concludes that there are appropriate steps in place to ensure good succession planning that allows for orderly succession to both the Board and senior management positions, ensuring there is a diverse pipeline for succession that reflects the communities that we serve